calemcnulty-gai/ritalin/README.md

 ## Overview

-Ritalin for Cursor is a VS Code extension designed to solve a common problem: the 15-60 second wait times during AI code generation that lead developers to check social media, breaking their flow state.
+Ritalin for Cursor is a Cursor extension designed to solve a common problem: the 15-60 second wait times during AI code generation that lead developers to check social media, breaking their flow state.
 Instead of losing focus, play a quick round of "Die in the Dungeon" right in your editor!

+**Note**: This extension is specifically designed for Cursor and targets Cursor's AI generation features.
+While it uses the VS Code extension API (since Cursor is a VS Code fork), it will only work properly in Cursor.

 ## Features